MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 The user registering the cluster must have Azure subscription permissions to:

-- Register a resource provider
+- Register a resource provider.
-- Create/Get/Delete Azure resources and resource groups
+- Get Azure resources and resource groups.

 If your Azure subscription is through an EA or CSP, the easiest way is to ask your Azure subscription admin to assign a built-in "Owner" role to your subscription, or a "User Access Administrator" role along with a "Contributor" role.
 However, some admins may prefer a more restrictive option.
 In this case, it's possible to create a custom Azure role specific for Azure Stack HCI registration by following these steps: